JetBrains-Research/coqpilot/README.md

 3. Go to the `imm` subdirectory, apply the nix environment (without it the project will NOT build) and build the project:
     ```bash
     cd dataset/imm
+    nix-build
     nix-shell
-    nix-build
     ```
-4. Return to the project root not exiting the nix-shell.
+4. Make sure the `_CoqProject` was successfully generated in the root of your mroject.
+Return to the project root not exiting the nix-shell.
 Run the benchmark:
     ```bash
     cd ../../
     npm run benchmark
     ```

+## Future plans

+- Currently the user needs to manually enter the nix shell to get the correct environment for the benchmarks.
+We are working on automating this process.
+- Benchmarking system is evolving and will soon become more stable with smart scheduling (choice of models/services depending on availability and token limit counts) and automatically generated informative reports for the user.
+- Get rid of the overhead due to hacks with coq-lsp and the aux files.

 ## Release Notes